Mineola, New York

 The Incorporated Village of Mineola is located primarily in the Town of North Hempstead, with the exception being a small portion of its southern edge within the Town of Hempstead.
-Old Country Road runs along the village's southern border.
-The area serviced by the Mineola Post Office extends farther south into the adjacent village of Garden City, where the Old Nassau County Courthouse is located.
+Old Country Road (CR 25) runs along the village's southern border.

+The area serviced by the Mineola Post Office extends farther south into the adjacent village of Garden City, where the Old Nassau County Courthouse and other county offices are located.
 Offices of many Nassau County agencies are in both Mineola and Garden City.

 History

+Pre-incorporation

 The central, flat, grassy part of Long Island was originally known as the Hempstead Plains.
 In the 19th century, various communities were started in this area.
 One of those communities was called "Hempstead Branch," which would ultimately be known as "Mineola" later on.

-Long Island was part of Henry Hudson's original claim in the name of the Dutch East India Company dating as far back as 1609.
+As early as 1609, Long Island was part of Henry Hudson's original claim in the name of the Dutch East India Company.
 In the 18th century, the Dutch and English settlers worked to clear farmland to start their life on the Hempstead Plains.
-It was in 1858 when this land was named after an Algonquin Indian Chief, Miniolagamika meaning, "Pleasant Village".
+It was in 1858 when the community was named by the locals after an Algonquin Indian Chief, Miniolagamika meaning, "Pleasant Village".
 The name was later shortened and altered to "Mineola".